Selinda Concession, Linyanti, Botswana

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-Call us on to start planning your vacation to Selinda Camp or take a look at our itineraries to Linyanti
+To start planning your vacation to Selinda Camp

 Selinda Camp is built on a shady island overlooking the waters of the dramatic Selinda Spillway, an ephemeral waterway which is the focal point in a vast private concession in northern Botswana.
 With its large, game-rich floodplains, Selinda Camp offers a unique wildlife experience.

-The new camp will comprise of three expansive guest tents, each under thatch and coming with large en-suite bathrooms, a private veranda and swimming pool.
-Each room will be individually decorated in its own color palette and theme.
-The overall design of the camp will pay homage to the watery surrounds, with blue hues throughout and billowing silks and natural materials to bring a unique sense of the African wilderness within.
-Although each room will epitomize luxury, the decoration and design of the lodge will have a distinct Robinson Crusoe feeling with hammocks, nautical elements and salvaged wood.
-In addition to the three main tents, there will be a Selinda Suite which consists of a two-bedroom tented villa, and operates separately to provide guests with a completely exclusive safari experience.
+The new camp comprises three expansive guest tents, each under thatch with large en-suite bathrooms, a private veranda and swimming pool.
+Each room has been individually decorated in its own color palette and theme.
+The overall design of the camp pays homage to the watery surrounds, with blue hues throughout and billowing silks and natural materials to bring a unique sense of the African wilderness within.
+In addition to the three main tents, there is a Selinda Suite which consists of a two-bedroom tented villa, and operates separately to provide guests with a completely exclusive safari experience.

 The Selinda is host to a wide variety of bird species (300+) and wildlife, including hippo, buffalo, zebra, giraffe, cheetah, wild dog, lion, plenty of elephant and several species of antelope.
 Night drives allow guests to see nocturnal species such as porcupine, spring hare, hyena and perhaps even the elusive leopard.
 The camp is partly owned by the renowned wildlife documentary film makers Dereck and Beverley Joubert - examples of their work, particularly Beverley's photographs, dot the walls of the lodge, and the game drives are very tailored to those who have a photographic bent.
 The Selinda Reserve is noted for its large population of wild dog, with many documentaries being made here, charting the lives of these fascinating animals.

 Selinda Camp's three spacious, luxury tents are erected under cool thatch canopies, with all units having panoramic views across palm-studded floodplains.
 Each tent has large en-suite facilities along with a private veranda as well as each room coming with a swimming pool.
 The tents are spacious and beautifully appointed with furniture and features that have been collected from around Africa.
-Four-poster mosquito nets and overhead fans are standard at Selinda Camp.
+Four-poster mosquito nets and overhead fans are standard at Selinda Camp, as well as professional Canon camera equipment and Leica binoculars in each room for complimentary guest use.
 The brand new Selinda Suite also offers the opportunity for guests to have a completely exclusive stay including game activities.

 The camp welcomes children over the age of 8 years.
 Food and meal times can be adapted to suit younger guests and babysitting can be provided on request.
-There is a family room at Selinda making it the perfect base for a family safari.
+The Selinda Site welcomes families of up to 5 people from the age of 6 years.

 Daily activities at Selinda Camp revolve around morning, afternoon and night game drives with experienced, professional guides in custom-built 4x4 Land Cruisers.
 Short walks from camp accompanied by a guide are encouraged to get to know some of Selinda's smaller creatures.
 Seasonal boating is also available.